Texas Labor Laws Guide

 Texas break laws

-Neither federal nor state law obliges an employer to provide rest or meal breaks to their employees.
+Neither federal nor state law obliges an employer to provide rest or meal breaks to its employees.
+Such benefits are left to the employer’s discretion.

 Exceptions to break laws in Texas

-Be that as it may, employers are advised to offer breaks of any kind to their employees to foster a healthy and productive environment in the workplace.
+However, employers are advised to offer breaks of any kind to their employees to foster a healthy and productive environment in the workplace.

 Texas breastfeeding laws in the workplace